 We’re Marriage Helper.
 You can call us and talk to one of our client representatives, who will help you know what we can do to help people.

-We offer everything from coaches who can coach you through things.
-They won’t coach you on how to catch your spouse, but they will coach you on the things that you can do that, if you want to save this marriage, are the things most likely to save it as opposed to the things that are most likely to end it.
+We offer resources like coaches who can guide you through things.
+They won’t coach you on catching your spouse, but they will coach you on what you can do.
+If you want to save this marriage, they will help you discover the things most likely to save it instead of the things that are most likely to end it.

 In other words, get the right help.